Baroque sculpture: France

 The best French sculptors were engaged to make statues for the fountains gardens of the Palace of Versailles and other royal residences.
-These included Pierre Puget, Jacques Sarazin, François Girardon, Jean-Baptiste Tuby, Antoine Coysevox, and Edme Bouchardon.
-Guillaume Coustou created a particularly fine group of horses for the gardens of the Château de Marly.
+These included Pierre Puget, who was active in Italy before working for Louis XIV, Jacques Sarazin, François Girardon, who created the large Apollo served by nymphs marble group for Versailles gardens in 1666, Jean-Baptiste Tuby, Antoine Coysevox, who made several bust portraits and equestrian statues of Louis XIV and Nicolas Coustou.
+In the 18th century, Guillaume Coustou, Nicolas' younger brother, created a particularly celebrated group of horses for the gardens of the Château de Marly, known as the Marly Horses.

+Some important French sculptors were mainly active in Italy, especially in Rome, like Nicolas Cordier in the early 1600s, and later in the century Pierre Le Gros the Younger and Pierre-Etienne Monnot, who adopted a more berninian style.